Austin’s Arts, Culture, Music and Entertainment

 Cultural Festivals

-The Austin Powwow and American Indian Heritage Festival presents a fascinating look at the culture of Native Americans, and is the largest one-day powwow in the United States, occurring each November.
+The Austin Powwow and American Indian Heritage Festival presents a fascinating look at the culture of Native Americans.
+The one-day powwow each November is the largest in the United States.
 The festival includes hundreds of champion dancers from across the country, live music, storytelling, and arts and crafts vendors.
 Great Promise for American Indians, an Austin nonprofit, produces the event.

 The Indian Classical Music Circle of Austin (ICMCA) is Austin’s premier organization for promoting Indian classical arts.
-In the fall of 2025, ICMCA will launch its two-day Asian International Cultural Festival.
-The event will provide a unique stage for a range of music and dance forms, traditional crafts, yoga and mindfulness classes, Ayurvedic traditional medicine, a grand bazaar, and cuisines that amplify the heritage of India.
+In the fall, ICMCA hosts its annual Asian International Cultural Festival.
+The event provides a unique stage for a range of music and dance forms, traditional crafts, yoga and mindfulness classes, Ayurvedic traditional medicine, a grand bazaar and cuisines that amplify the heritage of India.

 J.O.I.
 Community Outreach presents a Jump On It week.
 The summertime six-day music conference includes live music performances, workshops, parties and the annual Celebrating Our Culture Parade.